 How do I determine how much money I need to borrow for my education?

-To determine how much money you need to borrow for your educatistart, by calculating all y, our student loan expenses include tuition, transportation, transportation, and personal fees.
+To determine how much money you need to borrow for your education, calculate all student loan expenses, including tuition, transportation, and personal fees.
 Subtract any scholarships or grants you have received from this total amount to get an estimate of how much money you may need to borrow.

 Can I use my student loans for living expenses?
 Loans can cover various costs related to your education, including living expenses such as rent, utilities, and groceries.
 However, it’s important to borrow only what you need and avoid excessive spending.